 The 8 at the end means the phone has been tested at depths more than 1 metre, and found to be unharmed.
 While the standard testing doesn't specifically mention an exact depth, you'll find manufacturers do list them.
 For instance, Samsung says its IP68-rated Galaxy Note 10+ can survive being up to 1.5 metres deep for up to 30 minutes.

 The iPhone 11 Pro is also IP68 rated, meaning that it will be happy with complete submersion and Apple say that it tested this with a full range of liquids, not just water.

 Often times you'll see products with more than one IP rating, and that's simply because they're tested for different kinds of water proofing.
 For instance, the Sony Xperia Z5 has both IP68 and IP65 rating.
 As mentioned already, the IP68 rating means it can survive being submerged.
 IP65 denotes that it's also good at handling spray.

 Technically, it's tested using water being projected by a 6.3mm nozzle.
 In real world use though, it just means it can survive the rain, or the shower.
 Just don't go spraying it with a pressure washer.

-HTC 10, as an other example has IP53, which means it's somewhat protected against dust, but not totally, and can live with spraying water, but not jets of water and certainly not being submerged.
+If you find an older device with IP53, that means it's somewhat protected against dust, but not totally, and can live with spraying water, but not jets of water and certainly not being submerged.

 What does IPX7 mean?